 It can be said that millenials prefer to be travelers rather than tourists.
 By walking the streets and by shopping, eating, and partying at neighbourhood stores, restaurants and bars, millennial travelers can mingle and meet local people, exploring the culture from the inside rather than from the outside.

 The tourist industry – from travel agents, resorts, hotels, airlines, retailers, food eateries to tour operators – is catching on that millennials are rewriting the rules of the travel game to fit the collective personality of their generation.
 From the looks of it and from the numbers, there is no going back.
-Those in the industry who want to stay in the game need to get on board quickly because this generation is on the move.
+Those in the industry who want to stay in the game need to get on board quickly because the largest generation is on the move.